 OPTION 1 - Inter-Association mobility within Canada

-An individual previously or currently registered as a professional engineer in at least one of the professional engineering Associations/Ordre in Canada which is equivalent to APEGS may apply for professional engineer through Inter-Association Mobility.
-A list of Associations/Ordre equivalent to APEGS can be found on the Engineers Canada web site: http://www.engineerscanada.ca/constituent-associations
+An individual previously or currently registered as a professional engineer in at least one of the professional engineering Associations/Ordre in Canada that is equivalent to APEGS may apply for professional engineer through Inter-Association Mobility.
+A list of Associations/Ordre equivalent to APEGS can be found here.

 OPTION 2 - Temporary Licence

 A temporary licence is available to professional engineers registered in the State of Texas or have a Cedula from Mexico who have a bachelor level university program of study in engineering.
 See the Temporary Licensee web page to see if you are eligible.
 Some applicants choose to get registered in the State of Texas to take advantage of this registration type, then write the PPE prior to the maximum three-year registration limit for temporary licence.